 Really?
 Ninja?
 Be careful what you advertise for.
-If you ask for a ‘ninja’ marketer (or PR assistant or, heaven help us, a ‘ninja’ editor), then beware.
+If you ask for a ‘ninja’ marketer, PR assistant (or, heaven help us, a ‘ninja’ editor), then beware.

 This rather bizarre descriptor has become quite common in job ads.
 Leave it in if you really want to, but at least think twice.

-Traditionally, ninjas are nefarious undercover agents – spies, basically – who are experts in dissimulation, disguise and trickery.
-They have ruthless singularity of purpose, a preference for isolation, and few friends.
+- Traditionally, ninjas are nefarious undercover agents – spies, basically – who are experts in dissimulation, disguise and trickery

 Is that really what you’re looking for in an employee?